cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 # Adapting an Auth0 App for Testing

 {% note info Note %}
-The previous sections focused on the recommended Okta authentication practice within Cypress tests.
-To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.
+The previous sections focused on the recommended Auth0 authentication practice within Cypress tests.
+To use this practice it is assumed you are testing an app appropriately built or adapted to use Auth0.

-The following sections provides guidance on building or adapting an app to use Okta authentication.
+The following sections provides guidance on building or adapting an app to use Auth0 authentication.

 {% endnote %}